Nicolas-Saade/CIFAR-10-Challenge/README.md

 # Comprehensive Report:

 # N.B.
-Note for the assignment, we had accidently submitted our predictions initially on the Without LLMs for our Ensemble using pre-trained models, we re-submitted accordingly on the With LLMs competition.
 ## Vision Transformer (ViT)
 ### Loading pre-trained weights
 If facing issues with loading pre-trained weights on kaggle.
 Make sure to have the 2 GPU accelerators on in your environment.
 Then, do the following